zahraaliaghazadeh/ReadMeGenerator/README.md

 To-do list:
 * The profile picture should be small like an icon size.
-* improvement to be done 1: Improoving the code format.
+* improvement to be done 1: Improving the code format.
 * improvement to be done 2: posibbly using await for asynchronizing functions.